Salem, Oregon

 8:00 a.m.–5:00 p.m.

-Know the Warning Signs of Youth Fire Setting Behavior
+Know the Warning Signs of Youth Fire-Setting Behavior

-The Precautions
+Precautions

-- Always be careful with matches and fire.
+- Always handle matches and fire carefully

 The Problem